What the Manafort indictment proves about Trump (and what it doesn't)

 Manafort also had long been someone with a demonstrated willingness to work for controversial/authoritarian foreign leaders and businessmen with questionable pasts -- most notably with his involvement in Ukraine, where he represented pro-Russian interests.

 No one -- and I mean no one -- in political Washington didn't know that about Manafort.
-Which leads to one of two conclusions about Trump (neither of which are a terrible good look):
+Which leads to one of two conclusions about Trump (neither of which are a terribly good look):

 1) He knew about Manafort's sketchy past and didn't care -- or thought it was not a big deal